 Tips Inspired by a Wedding DJ in Milwaukee

 It's been a pleasure to be a Wedding DJ for so many awesome couples.
 After hearing so many great wedding speeches, I decided to share some of my memories and tips for writing a great wedding speech.
-After starting my DJ Service, Milwaukee Underground Productions, we've served over 130 couples for their special day.
+After starting my Wedding DJ Service, Milwaukee Underground Productions, we've served over 200 couples for their special day.
 Plus, we've won The Best of Weddings from The Knot!